SeleniumHQ/docker-selenium/README.md

 A common problem known in docker is that a running container does not always mean that the application inside it is ready.
 A simple way to tackle this is by using a "wait-for-it" script, more information can be seen [here](https://docs.docker.com/compose/startup-order/).

-The following script is an example of how this can be done using bash, but the same principle applies if you want to do this in a method implemented in the programming language used to run the tests.
+The following script is an example of how this can be done using bash, but the same principle applies if you want to do this with the programming language used to write the tests.

 ```bash
 #!/bin/bash